 Adequan Canine (for dogs) is used to control symptoms associated with degenerative or traumatic arthritis.
+It is an injectable polysulfated glycosaminoglycan (PSGAG) and is the only FDA approved product of its type.
+Adequan has been clinically shown to help treat the disease while giving relief from pain.
+It modifies the disease cycle, stimulates cartilage repair processes and diminishes joint damage while reducing the pain caused by osteoarthritis.
 Adequan requires a prescription from your veterinarian.
 A syringe is needed, but not included in the package.
-Please see 3cc (3ml) luer lock syringe with 3/4" 25 g Needle.

 Adequan inhibits enzymes that break down cartilage within your dog's joints.
 It reduces inflammation and increases the thickness of joint (synovial) fluid.

 Not for use in humans.
 Do not give this medication to breeding, pregnant, or lactating pets.
 Use with caution in pets with kidney or liver disease, or bleeding disorders.

 Adequan (Manufactured by Luitpold)